Seniors, Health Care Practitioners, Physical Wellness

 Recommendations for Aromatherapy in Assisted Living Facilities

 Many dementia patients reside in assisted living facilities.
 Essential oils can contribute to a pleasant and calming environment for residents.
-I was pleased that the facility I recently helped my parents move into uses aromatherapy in their facility.
-However, it’s important to consider the individual preferences and sensitivities of the residents, and always consult with healthcare professionals before implementing aromatherapy.
+I was pleased that the facility my parents moved into uses aromatherapy in their facility.

 Here are six ways to use essential oils at home or in assisted living facilities: